klhuillier/con-error/README.md

 ### .stack()

-Returns the full stack of this single error object, not including its causes.
-The stack is of this form for a single stack frame:
+Returns the stack specific to this single error object, not including its causes.
+The stack is of this form for a stack frame:

 ```json
 [